Table of Contents

 }

-Then after enabling diagnostic messages in your configuration file, when run, Visual Studio's output window contains a Tests tab which contains the information from running the tests, including the diagnostic message:
+After enabling diagnostic messages in your configuration file, when run, Visual Studio's output window contains a Tests tab which contains the information from running the tests, including the diagnostic message.

 Starting test discovery for requested test run